loophp/nix-shell/README.md

 ## Description

-This is a totally experimental package to centralize [nix-shell][46] files tailored for PHP development.
+This is a totally experimental package to centralize [develpment environment][46] files tailored for PHP development.

-This package provides then a couple of `nix-shell` files ready to use for PHP development.
+This package provides then a couple of `flakes` ready to use for PHP development.

-Each `nix-shell` environment provides the following tools:
+Each `shell` environment provides the following tools:

 * PHP with extensions, `xdebug` and `pcov`
 * Custom `php.ini`